Fairide/fairide.github.io/_pages/privacypolicy.md

 ## Information Collection

 - **Personal Data:** We may collect personal information such as your name, email address, and payment details.
-- **Text messaging** Text messaging opt-in data and consent is excluded from the data sharing.
 - **Usage Data:** Information about your interactions with our app, such as geolocation, usage patterns, and preferences.

 ## Information Use